upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 }
 ```

-If you want the adapter to ignore a field
+If you want the adapter to ignore a field completely, set a hyphen (`-`) as its
-completely, set `-` as the name of the field:
+name:

 ```go
 type Person struct {